 A Level physics is strong currency for many university courses, as it demonstrates problem-solving skills which are useful to the sciences and humanities alike.
 Physics is also a requirement when wishing to study any kind of Engineering or Architecture and is also highly recommended should you want to study medicine.

 Beyond higher education, Physics can lead to a wide variety of careers.
-In addition to vocational courses such as Engineering, Physics graduates are highly sought after in the industries such as law and finance, where strong logical and mathematical skill sets are considered very desirable.
+In addition to vocational courses such as Engineering, Physics graduates are highly sought after in industries such as law, ICT and finance, where strong logical and mathematical skill sets are considered very desirable.

 Science in Action offers students the opportunity to undertake some extended science practical work.
 Ideal for those who love to experiment, investigate and ponder… but without the pressure of any write-ups or exams.
 Freed from the confines of the syllabus, Science in Action runs a carousel of biological, chemical and physical science activities, which give students the chance to see some of the synthesis, analysis and applied techniques more commonly used in undergraduate laboratories.
 Those choosing this course will have the opportunity to work alongside students and teachers from other schools and as such develop better communication skills as they form efficient working relationships.
 There is a degree of responsibility – some of the techniques require careful risk assessment, whilst the quality of products and results will depend upon each student’s own experimental diligence, as well as their ability to work in a team.

 Having undertaken the first year of Science in Action, students may apply to carry out an independent research project.
 With limited places, commitment and aptitude must be shown, but the potential payoffs are huge.
 Working independently in Warwick School’s research-standard laboratories, students have the opportunity to genuinely contribute to the progress of the group’s work and get a privileged insight into the world of scientific research.